Why Facebook Ads Fail Roofers (And When They Actually Work)

 How Should Roofers Measure Facebook Ad Success?

 Many roofers abandon Facebook Ads because they're measuring success with the wrong metrics.
-If you're only counting direct leads (someone sees an ad and immediately calls), you're missing Facebook's true impact.
+If you're only counting direct leads (someone sees an ad and immediately calls), you're missing Facebook's true contribution.

-Facebook influences the customer journey earlier than platforms like Google, making its contribution harder to track with traditional attribution models.
+Facebook influences the customer journey earlier in the funnel than platforms like Google, making its contribution harder to see with traditional attribution models.

 1. Multi-touch attribution: Track how Facebook interactions contribute to conversions alongside other channels